FrancescoL03/TableManager/README.md

 ---

-## Visual Stule Disclaimer
+## Visual Style Disclaimer

 All the graphics (floor and tables) were made by me.
 I’m not an artist, but I did my best.
-The main focus of the project was the practicing the logic, UI interaction and Java Swing.
+The main focus of the project was practicing logic, UI interaction and Java Swing.

 ---